XpectraNet/x0-agent/XPECTRANET_CODEX_MASTER.md

 | L9    | Mythic           | Transcendent convergence recognized across time       |

 > Layer transitions are symbolic, not strict — they guide cognition, not control it.

+---

+© 2025 Xpectra Data Technologies Ltd.
+XPECTRANET™ is a registered trademark of Xpectra Data Technologies Ltd.
+XPDT and X-0 are symbolic marks of the XPECTRANET protocol.
+All rights reserved.
+No part of this document may be reproduced without explicit permission.
+For licensing inquiries, contact: legal@xpectradata.com